-Adam has funded healthcare for 77 patients in 12 countries.
+Adam has funded healthcare for 119 patients in 13 countries.

-Guertha is a mother of one from Haiti.
-She lives with her parents and young son on a small farm in the mountains of northern Haiti.
-Guertha has a cardiac condition called severe rheumatic mitral regurgitation.
-One of the four valves of her heart cannot open and close properly due to an infection she suffered several years ago.
-As a result, her heart cannot adequately circulate blood through her body and she is weak and short of breath.
-Guertha will fly to Dominican Republic to receive treatment.
-On May 1, she will undergo cardiac surgery, during which surgeons will remove her damaged valve and implant an artificial replacement.
-Another organization, Fundacion Heart Care Dominicana, is contributing $10,000 to pay for surgery.
-Guertha's family also needs help to fund the costs of surgery prep.
+Carl is a student from Haiti.
+Carl lives with his parents and two younger brothers in a small town on the southern coast of Haiti.
+His father is a teacher and his mother is a homemaker.
+Carl is in the fourth grade and likes his math and science classes.
+Carl has a cardiac condition called rheumatic mitral regurgitation.
+One of the four valves of Carl's heart is severely damaged due to an infection he suffered earlier in childhood; this valve cannot adequately pump blood through his body, leaving him weak and short of breath.
+The care that he needs is not available in the country, but fortunately Carl will be able to fly to Egypt to receive treatment.
+On January 31st, he will undergo cardiac surgery, during which surgeons will first attempt to repair his damaged valve.
+If this is not possible, the surgery team will then implant an artificial replacement.
+Another organization, Gift of Life International, is contributing $6000 to pay for surgery.
+Carl's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Guertha's family overseas.
-She says, "I am hopeful that after this surgery I will have my health and energy back!"
+It also supports passport obtainment and the social workers from our medical partner, International Cardiac Alliance, who will accompany Carl's family overseas.
+Carl's father shared: "Our family is very hopeful that this surgery will let our son live a normal life again."